STRsplit/gif-me-duration/README.md

 npm i gif-me-duration
 ```
 ## Notes
-Essentially, this module just uses a very small part of [gify-parse](https://github.com/JonasHavers/node-gify-parse) allowing users to get the duration for an array of gif urls.
+Essentially, this module just uses a very small part of [gify-parse](https://github.com/JonasHavers/node-gify-parse) allowing users to get the duration for a single gif url or an array of gif urls.

+Updated to allow for single or array of gif urls.

 ## Authors